Page Not Found

 Is someone separate from their perspective?
 How can we disentangle these two?

 It is a standard consensus that experience is the best teacher.
-How does just the experience can be the best teacher?
+How does just the experience alone teach anything?

 If everything you believe is something that you are supposed to believe, what are the odds that it is really a coincidence?